Aterxx/Blooket-Hack/README.md

 Click on the '.html' file in blue text, then click 'Download this file' to the right of it.

 Go to your chrome bookmark manager and click on the menu in the top right and select 'Import bookmarks' and select the '.html' file.

-# For Versions 2.0+ The above should be useless
-Just download the .html file, go to bookmark manager, import bookmarks, and select the .html file

 # How to use
 When in a blooket game, just click on the bookmark.
 Simple as.